 What are the regular office hours?

-9-5 Monday Through Wednesday are the normal office hours.
+9-5 Monday Through Wednesday are the normal client office hours.
 Sometimes an early morning or evening appointment can be arranged.
 Thursdays are administrative, volunteer and contract work.

 Sliding Scale: The Sliding Scale is based on financial need, work in service to the community, and length of appointment.

 Checks would be made payable to Renewal Resources.